-It was a multipurpose warehouse for storing raw cotton from Liverpool, limestone from the Peak District as well as huge amounts of coal and grain.
+It was a multipurpose warehouse for storing raw cotton from Liverpool and limestone from the Peak District as well as huge amounts of coal and grain.
 Thousands of tonnes of goods were moved in and out of it each year.
-It would have been an almost constant hive of activity with multiple loading bays on all four side of the building.
+It would have been an almost constant hive of activity with multiple loading bays on all four sides of the building.

-The south facing, wharf side had the most bays- thirteen in total.
+The south-facing wharf side had the most bays, thirteen in total.
 (See the picture above to understand the following details).
 The central feature of the south side is the internal canal arms.
 These enabled barges to come right into the building to be unloaded.
 Where most warehouses had only two canal arms, Portland Basin Warehouse had three.
 The arms were each 25 metres long, with the central one being the widest.
 There were also two cart entrances in yards on either side of the canal arms.
-A couple had extra large loading bays doors above them, complete with their own crane.
+A couple had extra-large loading bay doors above them, complete with their own crane.

 The other three sides of the building could also be used for loading and unloading.
 The north side had ten bays, five of which had large loading doors.
 The west and east side had five bays, but only a single large loading door.

 Security was taken seriously.
 The wharf side yards were protected by high brick walls with a pair of large cast iron gates either side (still in place today).
 The ground floor windows on the north, east and west side all had iron bars on.

 The interior of the building consisted of three timber floors supported by cast iron columns.
 Some of the columns had hoists fitted to them, and parts of these survive and are on show in the museum.
 The internal canal arms had trap doors in the floors above.